 At Accenture, we’re committed to gender equality—we want more women in our workforce, more female role models in STEM, and more benefits for working parents.
-In fact, we’ve already exceeded our goal of ensuring 40 percent of our new hires are women.
+In fact, we’ve already surpassed our goal to reach 40% women new hires worldwide by 2017.
 And because we can't have gender equality without equal pay, Ellyn Shook, Chief Leadership & Human Resources Officer, spoke about Accenture’s commitment to equality on Equal Pay Day:

 A woman’s ability to define and achieve her goals – and to evolve them over time – creates the opportunity to pursue and integrate career and personal interests and responsibilities.
 We strive to help our women access the global network to create their plans, evolve them during different life stages, have the confidence to ask for the next role and take risks along the way.
 As more women pursue careers in science, technology, engineering and mathematics, Accenture has created unique programs to support our women: